geeksLabTech/email-client/readme.md

 $ git push heroku master
 $ heroku ps:scale web=1
 $ heroku open

+Second approach:
+If you have a Github account you can simply add a new app from heroku dashboard and connect to your Github repo.
+Now you can do automatically o manually deploys without the cli :)

 If you need more information of how to deploy a python app on heroku refer to link below: https://devcenter.heroku.com/articles/getting-started-with-python?singlepage=true